-For most of us a car is the second most expensive purchase we make after a house.
-Quite often the security of our vehicles can be overlooked until its too late.
+For most of us, a car is the second most expensive purchase we make after a house.
+Quite often the security of our vehicles can be overlooked until it’s too late.

-There are more than two million vehicle related thefts each year.
+There are more than two million vehicle-related thefts each year.
 Not only is it a nuisance but it also increases your car insurance premiums for the future.

 The first and most obvious way to secure your car is to fit a car alarm.
 Although some modern cars do come with an alarm don’t just assume that because it has a remote control for central locking don’t assume that it also has an alarm fitted.
-If your car does have a factory fitted alarm its worth considering upgrading it to an aftermarket version factory fitted car alarms are all the same on each model so if a thief works out how to dis-arm one they can do the same for any other cars of the same model.
+If your car does have a factory-fitted alarm it’s worth considering upgrading it to an aftermarket version factory fitted car alarms are all the same on each model so if a thief works out how to dis-arm one they can do the same for any other car of the same model.
 With aftermarket car alarms there are lots of different varieties and each installer will tend to install the alarm in a different way.

 As well as protecting the theft of your car itself you need to protect the items inside your car.
-You should obviously never leave any valuables, such as mobile phones, handbags, satnav etc. on view in you car to encourage any opportunist thieves to break in.
+You should obviously never leave any valuables, such as mobile phones, handbags, satnav etc. on view in your car to encourage any opportunist thieves to break in.
 Always lock any valuables in the car glove box or boot.
 One of the most popular thefts from cars is the car stereo.
 If your stereo system has a removable front panel make sure you always take it with you.
-Most stereos also come with a built in security code so make sure it is enabled and you keep a record of the code along with the serial number of the radio somewhere safe at home.
+Most stereos also come with a built-in security code so make sure it is enabled and you keep a record of the code along with the serial number of the radio somewhere safe at home.

 Car Security System Installation